fortran-lang/fortran-forum-article-template/README.md

 Writing your article
 --------------------

 The `paper.pdf` file generated from the unmodified version of this repository explains several Markdown and LaTeX features that you can use in writing your paper.
-To write your paper, edit or replace the [doc/paper/part-00.md](doc/paper/part-00.md) file and add any additional `part-*.md` files you write in the same subdirectory.
+To write your paper, edit or replace the [doc/paper/part-00.md] file and add any additional `part-*.md` files you write in the same subdirectory, incrementing the digits in the name as desired.

+[app/main.f90]: ./app/main.f90
+[src]: ./src
 [Vegetables]: https://gitlab.com/everythingfunctional/vegetables
+[tests]: ./tests
+[doc/paper/part-00.md]: ./doc/paper/part-00.md